th3or14/semaphore/README.md

 - Fairness guaranteed by the ticket lock algorithm prevents a thread from being starved out of execution for a long time due to inability to pass through a semaphore in favor of other threads.

 - A queue of condition variables is used for the sake of waking up one certain thread using `notify_one()` instead of waking up all the threads using `notify_all()` in case of one condition variable.
 Benchmarks registered performance boost against the implementation based on one condition variable.
-Thus it looks like using an extra queue is reasonable.

 - The number of waiting threads is implicitly tracked as the size of the queue of condition variables.